2. Identifying empty homes

-Any possible empty properties will be investigated fully.
 We will visit the property to make sure it is empty.
 We will look at the structural integrity and assess any damage, speak to neighbours about the house and its owners and take photographs for future reference.
 We will then contact the owners of the empty property to offer advice and support to those wishing to bring their empty homes back into use.
 Information is provided on letting and managing a property and initiatives have been developed to support this.

 If all attempts to trace the owners fails or they refuse to take action to bring the property back into use, we will consider using enforcement powers.